guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 The same weight can be set for multiple hooks, which will be sorted by resource kind, and finally by name in ascending order.

-After a job is completed, tre resourtcd for the hook stays as a resource on the cluster,but they can be configured to be cleaned up by setting hook deletion policies
+After a job is completed, tee resource for the hook stays as a resource on the cluster,but they can be configured to be cleaned up by setting hook deletion policies

 ```yaml
 "helm.sh/hook-delete-policy": hook-succeded
 ```

---> The `hook-succeded` deletes the resource after the hook is succefully executed.
-If the hook fail to execute, the resources won't be deleted --> can be useful to debug.
+<span style="color: #3588E9">--></span> The `hook-succeded` deletes the resource after the hook is successfully executed.
+If the hook fail to execute, the resources won't be deleted <span style="color: #3588E9">--></span> can be useful to debug.

 `hook-failed` deletes the resource even if the hook-failed execution

-`before-hook-creation` the default value if no hook-deleti policy is specified, it deletes the previous resource before a new hook is launched.
+`before-hook-creation` the default value if no hook-delete policy is specified, it deletes the previous resource before a new hook is launched.

-helm upgrade --> verify --> render --> upgrade
+helm upgrade <span style="color: #3588E9">--></span> verify <span style="color: #3588E9">--></span> render <span style="color: #3588E9">--></span> upgrade
 workflow
 ###### <span style="color: #689d6a">Helm CLI</span>